naren-jha/JavaCodeSnippets/RedissonClusterClient.md

 }
 ```

-There is also a RSortedSet which is a redis list implementation and keeps the elements sorted in natural sorting order of the element
+There is also a RSortedSet which is a redis LIST implementation and keeps the elements sorted in natural sorting order of the element
 ```Java
 // Get the RSortedSet instance
 RSortedSet<String> sortedSet = redisson.getSortedSet("mySortedSet");